kohesive/klutter/netflix-graph/src/README.md

 * Traversal engine - given a starting point, and traversal rules, collect things from the graph.
 This isn't a query language it is something else, fun, and we use it to do really fast traversals that are easy to write.
 * Take advantage of the recent performance improvements for building by keeping references to the builder objects.
 * Track changes for 1.6-SNAPSHOT onwards

+## Other Modules

+There are other cool Klutter modules at the [Klutter github page](https://github.com/klutter/klutter)